hugo53/hugo53.github.io/pages/ielts/index.md

 ## Resource for preparing IELTS Exam
 As follows, several significant websites which may be helpful for many IELTS candidates are listed.

 1. [Simon's Blog](http://ielts-simon.com/).
-In my point of view, this is great site.
+In my point of view, this is a tremendous resource.
 It deverses to be ranked at the first.

 2. [http://www.dcielts.com/](http://www.dcielts.com/).
 Be refreshed daily and presents a plenty of good tips.